CalamityAdam/iot/ruby/projects/max_windowed_range/README.md

 ## Phase 5: `MinMaxStack`

-Moving back to our `MyStack` class, let's modify it so that we always know the maximum value in the stack.
+Before we move on, let's take a step back to our `MyStack` class.
+We'll modify it so that we always know the maximum value in the stack.
 We could write a `max` method that calls `@store.max`.
 However, this requires us to iterate over every item in the `@store` array, which gives us a time complexity of O(n).
 This isn't good